2024 - 2025 Officers

 4. To those women who of their own right are eligible for membership in the American Legion*

-*A women who is eligiably for American Legion Membership can join the American Legion Auxiilary.
-How ever, eligibility of her female rellatives (Sister, Mother, direct descendants and/or spouse depends upon her membership in American Legion.
+*A female veteran who is eligible for American Legion Membership can join the American Legion Auxiilary.
+However, eligibility of her female rellatives (Sister, Mother, direct descendants and/or spouse) depends upon her membership in American Legion.

 D-214 Discharge Papers